Difference between revisions of "Livingstone Sunhwa" - Pindula

 Since he was a major at law, Livingstone was taken to Mutasa Police Station for further interrogations.

-The headmaster, one Sambona, and two teachers, reportedly made a follow-up and negotiated with the police for Livingstone’s release.
+The headmaster, Maxwell Sambona, and two teachers, reportedly made a follow-up and negotiated with the police for Livingstone’s release.

-Six months have passed with no information about the boy’s whereabouts which has prompted his mother, Selina Tadya, to demand answers from the school authorities.
+Six months passed with no information about the boy’s whereabouts prompting his mother, Selina Tadya, to demand answers from the school authorities.

 Tadya said she single-handedly laboured to raise Livingstone and his sister, Pride, following the death of their father in 2010.